web-budget/docker/README.md

 It will download a pré-built image from a public repository called dockerhub, this image will come with a previous released version of the application, it means using the docker compose environment will deliver to you a more stable version of the software.

+## Accessing the application

+After deploying the docker image using any of the approaches above you will be able to open your browser and type `http://localhost:8080/` (if you choose 8080 for the frontend, if not, change the port here) to access the application.
+Default username is `admin@webbudget.com.br` with password `admin`.

+Enjoy!